rjanapa/rjanapa/Instagram.md

 <img src="https://github.com/rjanapa/rjanapa/blob/main/Instagram-DB-Tables.png" width="500" length="500">

-A straightforward approach for storing the above schema would be to use an RDBMS like MySQL since we require joins.
-But RDBMS come with their challenges, especially when one needs to scale them. <br>
+One approach to store the above schema would be to use an RDBMS like MySQL since it require joins.
+But RDBMS come with their own challenges, especially when one needs to scale them. <br>

 Store photos in a distributed file storage like HDFS (Hadoop Distributed File System) or S3.<br>